Table of contents

 Shopify, likewise, offers more than 100 professional-looking themes, ensuring the creation of elegant, sophisticated websites for your eStore.
 It is also compatible with mobile shopping and has readymade email templates for your communication needs.
 You can browse themes by industry.
 Some come with the chosen plan, others cost extra, starting from $140.
 There's no obligation to use paid templates, but once you're making sales, it might be a good investment.

 Weebly App market contains over 300 extensions.
 Additionally, 50 are free, and you can even submit your ideas for new apps.
 The company regularly adds new applications to extend the functionality of your website.
-All the store's extensions can be added at the click of a button.
+It is possible to aff all the store's extensions at the click of a button.
 There's no messing around sorting out the integration.
 The apps are fully-integrated – you won't need to customize any code to add them to your store.

 Wix App Market also offers a wide range of applications (both in-house and third-party).
 The extensions are all well-developed and have high functionality, ranging from eCommerce ( e.g., shipping, accounting, order management, etc.) to adding social features like Facebook Comments.